camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

      quantum for the current schedule period.
    * current frame pointer.
    * current task handle: forged from the task label and current rerun number, identify uniquely the current job on the system.
-More informations about handles can be found in a :ref:`dedicated chapter <handles>`.
+More information about handles can be found in a :ref:`dedicated chapter <handles>`.

 A task execute a single job, which is implemented as a processor thread.
-Depending on the way the developper consider its task, the job can typically be:
+Depending on the way the developer consider its task, the job can typically be:

-   * a one-time, infinite, preemptible job, typically listening on external events (behave as a service...)
+   * a one-time, infinite, preemptive job, typically listening on external events (behave as a service...)
    * a sporadic job, that has a fixed duration, but can be spawned by another task when needed (watchdogs, ephemeral function...)
    * a one-shot job, executed once per bootup, whatever the trigger is (garbage collector, etc.....)